Büschges, Christian (History and MA Latin American Studies, University of Bern)

 Prof. Dr. Johannes Kabatek was born in 1965 in Stuttgart/Germany.
 He completed studies of Romance Philology, Political Science and Musicology at Tübingen University and at the University of Málaga (Spain).
 1991 MPhil; 1995 PhD at Tübingen (with a thesis on Language contact in Northwest Spain).
 Between 1993 and 1998, Assistant Prof. at the University of Paderborn (Germany), 1998-1999 Assistant Professor at Tübingen; 2000-2001 full Prof (substitute) at the University of Erfurt; 2001-2004 full Professor (chair) at the University of Freiburg (Germany); 2004-2013 full professor (chair) at Tübingen University; since September 2013 professor for Ibero-Romance linguistics at the University of Zurich.
 Visiting professorships in the US, in Brazil, Chile and in Spain; Corresponding member of the Royal Galician and the Royal Spanish Academy.
 Dr. h.-c.
 University of Suceava (2016).
 Research areas: Romance linguistics (French, Ibero-Romance Languages); Language contact, minority languages, Medieval Spanish; Galician, Catalan; Brazilian Portuguese; Historical Linguistics; Historical syntax, spoken and written language.
 For more information see https://www.rose.uzh.ch/de/seminar/wersindwir/mitarbeitende/kabatek/cv.html

-López-Labourdette, Adriana (University of Bern)
+López-Labourdette, Adriana (University of Zurich)

-Prof. Dr. López-Labourdette is professor of Latin-American Literature and Culture at the University of Bern as well as Associate Researcher at the University of Havana.
+Prof. Dr. López-Labourdette is Professor of Latin-American Literature and Culture at the University of Zurich as well as Associate Researcher at the University of Havana.
 Her research is centered on aesthetics of remains/garbage and material cultures, extra/ordinary bodies, animal studies, and memory cultures.
 She has published "Esa moneda que no es nunca la misma.
 Jorge Luis Borges y el canon literario" (2008) and her next book "El retorno del monstruo.
-Figuraciones de lo monstruoso en la literatura hispánica contemporánea" will be published this year by Cuarto Propio (Chile).
+Figuraciones de lo monstruoso en la literatura hispánica contemporánea" will be published by Cuarto Propio (Chile).
 She has published extensively in national and international journals and has also coordinated various collective volumes.

 Moraes Silva, Graziella (The Graduate Institute, Geneva)